Shiva108/ai-llm-red-team-handbook/docs/Chapter_18_Evasion_Obfuscation_and_Adversarial_Inputs.md

 **Chapter Overview:**

-This chapter explored the sophisticated world of evasion, obfuscation, and adversarial inputs—techniques attackers use to bypass LLM security controls.
+This chapter explored the sophisticated world of evasion, obfuscation, and adversarial inputs-techniques attackers use to bypass LLM security controls.
 Understanding these methods is critical for red teams testing AI defenses and for defenders building resilient systems.

 **Why This Matters:**